Irish watchdog won't probe U.S. firms over Prism

-VIENNA A watchdog in Ireland, home to the European headquarters of Apple and Facebook, says it will not investigate them for transferring personal data to a U.S. spy agency because they have signed up to EU privacy principles.
+VIENNA A watchdog in Ireland, home to the European headquarters of Apple (AAPL.O) and Facebook (FB.O), says it will not investigate them for transferring personal data to a U.S. spy agency because they have signed up to EU privacy principles.

 But in an email published by the student group, europe-v-facebook, the ODPC said the companies were covered by 'Safe Harbour', a system that allows U.S. firms to certify themselves as compliant with EU data protection law by signing up to a set of principles supposed to safeguard how personal data are used.

-The European Union adopted Safe Harbour in 2000, seven years before the NSA began the Prism program that was revealed by fugitive intelligence contractor Edward Snowden last month.
+The European Union adopted Safe Harbour in 2000, seven years before the NSA began the Prism programme that was revealed by fugitive intelligence contractor Edward Snowden last month.

 "We do not consider that there are grounds for an investigation under the Irish Data Protection Acts given that 'Safe Harbour' requirements have been met," the ODPC wrote to europe-v-facebook.